Handcrafted trainees working in a cafe

 As part of our mission of empowering people, we recognise that for many, simply being given the chance to prove themselves enables individuals to look forward with hope.

 As such we are committed to offering opportunities for our trainees to progress.
-This varies across our hubs and includes placements in our community cafe, t-shirt printing, craft fairs and our working kitchen.
-This, coupled with CV updating and advice, means that we are able to support our trainees as they seek to move forward.
+This varies across our hubs and includes placements in our social enterprises including:

 Image depicting someone helping another person up a mountain